 A genuine game-changer in flight deck solutions, SB-S (SwiftBroadband-Safety) enables everything from improved fuel efficiency and increased capacity to better asset utilisation and enhanced safety.
 The shift in technology is comparable to that which consumers experienced when they moved from analogue phones to smartphones.

 SB-S is a natural evolution of our Classic Aero services which have served airlines for over 25 years.
 Classic Aero is currently the market-leading voice and data safety service, used by more than 200 major airlines, jet operators and government agencies.

-When it launched in June 1991, Classic Aero expanded the number of aircraft to safely fly over the world’s oceans at any one time by 300%.
 Over the last two decades it has proved to be extremely capable and reliable but technology has changed and today, SB-S promises to once again revolutionise the safe flight of airplanes through the skies.

 The data transmission itself will be far superior.
 There will be far more bandwidth over two channels, one for high priority information, and the other for lower priorities.

 Global flight tracking will allow airlines to benefit from near real-time reporting of aircraft latitude, longitude, altitude, true heading, and groundspeed.
 Support for real-time medical emergency applications such as remote diagnoses will help avoid medical diversions.
 Real-time graphic weather will mean that planes can adjust their course to avoid bad weather as it happens.
 Flight data monitoring, quality assurance, exceedance alerts and fuel use monitoring can help reduce delays and hence reduce compensation claims, unplanned maintenance, fuel bills, and even offer the potential for real-time intervention in developing safety or security situations.
 Less fuel burned saves the environment from unnecessary emissions, shrinking aviation’s carbon footprint globally.